Engin-Boot/pong-stage-patreshubham94/Stage1/SubMenu.md

   When: Player opt for paddle change properties.

-  Then: Dispaly them properties of paddle.
+  Then: Display them properties of paddle.
   Where player can change hardness / resistance power of paddle.
   If less resistance, paddle power is more and vice versa.